cyipt/popupCycleways/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-These cities represent around 1/4 of the population in England.
+These cities represent around 1/4 of the population of England.
 Welsh and Scottish cities with high cycling potential such as Cardiff and Edinbugh were not included in the analysis because the CyIPT does not currently have data outside of England, although we could extend the